nasa/cumulus-api/content/granules.md

 Returns status 200 on successful update, 404 if the `granuleId` can not be found in the database, or 400 for datastore write/validation errors.

-**Note**: If this endpoint fails, there is a high risk that the postgres and elasticsearch datastores are out of sync.
-It is recommended to check both datastores for the granules' that were passed in for discrepancies of their collectionIds.
-After discovering the discrepancies, you can either re-run the endpoint with the new payload of the unupdated granules (or the same payload) or run a manual update query in both postgres and elasticsearch to update their collectionIds.
+**Note**: For elastic search enabled versions of Cumulus, if writes from this endpoint fail, there is a high risk that the postgres and elasticsearch datastores will be out of sync for some (but not all ) of the granuleIds requested for update.

+If a write failure occurs, the endpoint is idempotent so the operation can be re-run and should correct the discrepancy.

 ```endpoint
 PATCH /granules/bulkPatchGranuleCollection